trevinwisaksana/Soap/README.md

 #### Describe your previous skillset.
 Did you learn anything new in the past three weeks?

 I have been an iOS Developer for over two years but I have never made an app for the Apple Watch nor trained a machine learning model.
 But in the past three weeks I did just that; I was able to get an Apple Watch to recognize when I am washing my hands.
 To do this, I had to learn how to properly collect sensor data from the Apple Watch, process it to train a machine learning model and implement it on the watch.
-Although my machine learning model only has about 90% accuracy, I am very satisfied to know that I am capable of making this.
+Although my machine learning model is not very accurate, I am very satisfied to know that I am capable of making this.

 <br/>